-Bridgewater State University, with a population of over 11,000, including 3,500 resident students, is both a center for higher education and a vibrant, active community.
-As with any community of similar size, criminal activity and emergencies can and do occur on campus.
-To combat crime and preserve public order, the Bridgewater State University Police Department is a visible part of campus life.
+Bridgewater State University, with a population of approximately 11,000, including approximately 3,500 resident students, is both a center for higher education and a vibrant, active community.
+As with any community of similar size, criminal activity and emergencies can and do occur at BSU.
+To combat crime and preserve public order, the Bridgewater State University Police Department is a visible part ofcampus life.
 The BSUPD is organized, trained, and equipped to provide progressive law enforcement and emergency services to the university community.